Events are the sum of many parts and people, and sometimes they become more than the sum of those parts.

 Which brings us to the current RWC, as a demonstration of how an event can create a spirit for a moment in time.
 The Japanese team, the host organisation, and the whole nation, have brilliantly seized on the opportunity to create a spirit and a legacy.
 The success of the Japanese on an off the field has seen over 50 million Japanese engage with the event, and across the nation.

 From a profession sense, many of us were involved in the 2000 and then 2012 Olympics, which I think were also ‘zeitgeist like’, in capturing a spirit of those nation for a moment in time – and of our profession.
 The legacies for us as an industry have been immense.
-Many of the event professionals I know used Sydney as a catalyst to great things in their careers, and likewise in London.
+Many of the event professionals I know used Sydney as a cat

 We see this from many major events; I remember the Melbourne 2006 Commonwealth Games was a great coming together of the talent in our industry.
 With a motto of being ‘United by the Moment’ we shared an aspiration for what events can achieve, and also a mindset about how to go about this.
 We’ve all gone our separate ways onto other great things, but again I think this is an example of how an event can capture the imagination of a small group of people, to share an interest and achieve something.
 And at the same time increasing our capability opportunity and motivation to go onto other things.